Overview of IAM

 For all IAM features, you must use your own configuration values and configure your own artifacts.

-IAM uses the components described in this section.
+uses the components described in this section.
 To better understand how the components fit together, see Example Scenario.

-- DYNAMIC GROUP
+- DYNAMIC GROUPS

 - A special type of group that contains resources (such as compute instances) that match rules that you define (thus the membership can change dynamically as matching resources are created or deleted).
 These instances act as "principal" actors and can make API calls to services according to policies that you write for the dynamic group.